Dehran Asanov

-Dehran Asanov (Дехран Асанов), also known as Abdelhamid, is a Macedonian-German Muslim Salafi preacher of Romani descent, based in Düsseldorf, Germany, famous for his TikTok videos and his conviction of embezzling charitable donations for Palestine in 2025.
+Dehran Asanov (Дејран Асанов), also known as Abdelhamid, is a German Salafi preacher based in Düsseldorf, Germany, famous for his TikTok videos and his conviction of embezzling charitable donations for Palestine in 2025.

 Early life

-Not much is known about Asanovs early life.
+Not much is known about Asanov's early life.
 He was born in 1991 in North Rhine-Westphalia into a Romani family.
 According to Welt, he visited and preached in majority-Romani mosques and was a part of Ansaar International, a German Muslim organisation that supported people in Syria and Palestine through charity, but was accused of "supporting terrorist organisations with donations".

 Religious life

 Dehran Asanov used to preach in various mosques up until his arrest in 2024, such as the mosque in Herford or the Masjid as-Salam in Düsseldorf, mainly in German but earlier also Romani.
 He is especially known for his activities on social media, with 187,000 followers on Instagram and almost 600,000 on TikTok.
 With his growing amount of views and attention, he used it to collect donations for "charitable purposes" 19 times.
 On 19 January 2024, he was supposed to be the moderator of a Europe-wide Islamic tour by Mohamed Hoblos, another Islamic Salafi preacher, from Australia.
 However, Hoblos' entry into Germany was denied.
 Additionally, Asanov has been described as a "Salafi extremist" and "hate preacher".